Demonstrators Accuse Aurora Store Of Racial Profiling With Rule About Taking Mask Down When Buying Age-Restricted Products; Manager Says It's Not So

 “It’s not, ‘Take your mask off or take your business elsewhere,’” he said.
 “It’s just not complying.
 You’re not respecting the store.”

 As the picketing enters into a full week, there is no doubt it has hurt business.
-But Galanis said he hopes people will now understand his side of the story after speaking out.
+But Galanis said he hopes people will now understand his side of the story.

 Also From CBS Chicago: